 The trouble with talking about sanctification is that our flesh always gets in the way.
-Even if we know thatgrace_series_renovation the ACT of God’s grace (justification) has secured our union with Christ, we wrongly believe that our communion with Christ (sanctification) is a work dependent upon ourselves.
+Even if we know that the ACT of God’s grace (justification) has secured our union with Christ, we wrongly believe that our communion with Christ (sanctification) is a work dependent upon ourselves.
 Without question, there is an inescapable tension between justification and sanctification; between our position of holiness and our practice of holiness; between faith and works.

 12 Therefore, my beloved, as you have always obeyed, so now, not only as in my presence but much more in my absence, work out your own salvation with fear and trembling, 13 for it is God who works in you, both to will and to work for his good pleasure.
 Philippians 2.12-13